 Ornithogalum narbonense is a BULB growing to 0.4 m (1ft 4in) by 0.2 m (0ft 8in).

-It is hardy to zone 7.
-It is in flower from Apr to June, and the seeds ripen from Jun to August.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+It is hardy to zone (UK) 7.
+It is in flower from April to June, and the seeds ripen from June to August.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils.
 Suitable pH: acid, neutral and basic (alkaline) soils.
 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.